-Directors of career development and placement and directors of student success assist students and graduates with employment or enhanced employment.
-Interaction with employers and alumni, participation in the career management class, career fair sponsorships, assistance with preparation of resumes and other written materials, on-campus recruitment by employers, part-time employment, internships, Internet utilization, and Federal Work-Study jobs are some of the means used by NAU to facilitate employment and career development of students and graduates.
+Success coaches assist students and graduates with employment or enhanced employment.
+Interaction with employers and alumni, participation in the career management class, career fair sponsorships, assistance with preparation of resumes and other written materials, recruitment by employers, part-time employment, internships, and Internet utilization are some of the means used by NAU to facilitate employment and career development of students and graduates.
 NAU students and alumni are informed and empowered by the ability to link to the world's job market through the NAU career services web site: careerservices.national.edu.